EnriRuRu/Soccer_prediction.-data-engineering-Proyect/README.md

 Create APP with endpoints, Flask

-Insert Database and Deploy to AWS
+Insert Database and Deploy to AWS and Docker